XIAO-REN-1158917/ERPManagement/README.md

 In this way, all requests in the project can directly call these methods.
 If needed, you can simply pass in the parameters without having to write a complete axios request.

+### assets

+Static files, such as images.

+### components

+This is the shared layout component of the page, such as the sidebar, header, etc.

 ### mock

 Simulate backend APIs and generate random data.

+The username and password validation here, as well as the simulated token and data, are implemented in the simplest way, merely to mimic the backend.
+This is not the actual API logic.

 ### page